Getting Started

 Step 1: Generate an API Key

 The Jasper API uses API Keys to authenticate requests.
-Management of API Tokens are scoped to users with the Admin role.
+Management of API Tokens are scoped to users with the Admin or Developer role.

 You can generate a token after navigating to the API Tokens page: